Welcome to the Gerald L. Boarman Discovery Center!

-Lower School design classes (formerly known as coding or technology) will occur weekly for all grades K-5.
-They will enjoy a mix of on-screen coding, robotics and building/engineering projects.
-The focus will be on Design Thinking to build and create—whether purely physical, purely electronic, or blending them in robotics via age-appropriate systems.
+Lower School design classes (formerly known as coding or technology) occur weekly for all grades K-5.
+They enjoy a mix of on-screen coding, robotics and building/engineering projects.
+The focus is on Design Thinking to build and create—whether purely physical, purely electronic, or blending them in robotics via age-appropriate systems.

 Given by The Christensen Family

 The building is home to 23 classrooms and labs.
 Each one has an accent color chosen to evoke natural colors from the outdoors.
 With so much natural light throughout the building—even in interior classrooms—these colors lend dimensionality and a sense of calm and coolness.